MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-03-serve-static-files-and-add-pages.md

     <div><a href="about">About</a></div>
     ```

-1. Save all the file using the **File** > **Save All** menu command, or just press or Ctrl+Shift+S. (Technically, this step isn't needed as running the project in Visual Studio saves files automatically.
+1. Save all the files using the **File** > **Save All** menu command, or just press or Ctrl+Shift+S. (Technically, this step isn't needed as running the project in Visual Studio saves files automatically.
 Nevertheless, it's a good command to know about!)

 1. Run the project to observe the results and check navigation between pages.
 Close the server when done.